GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 ### Measuring MT Quality and Effectiveness

 There are several different metrics to measure quality and effectiveness of machine translation.
 One of them is to get immediate customer feedback as to the usefulness of the translated content.
 In this case the Localization team worked with their stakeholders to identify a success metric that would be meaningful for them and would work for Localization.

 Tracking customer responses to the question “did this information help you solve your problem” allows us to assess the usefulness of our translated articles, using the same metric that we use for our English articles.
 We might consider that as long as we achieve a score that is within 5% points of what we achieve in English, the MT output quality would be acceptable and the article in local language would be adding value to our customers.
 This metric could also be used in conjunction with the bounce rate to evaluate whether users stay on the machine translated page or switch to English.

 As a Globalization leader, you have responsibility for releasing localized products which match the core (usually English) experience.
 You also need to demonstrate operational excellence by satisfying various cost, resource and time constraints.
-In order to meet your objectives, you have a key dependency on product teams, since they are responsible for internationalization.
+To meet your objectives, you have a key dependency on product teams, since they are responsible for internationalization.
 Your development team can avoid dealing with numerous defects in the localized versions by producing internationalized software in the first place.
 This approach will also facilitate the automation of the localization process.

 On the other hand, if a product is poorly internationalized, you will need to develop many work-arounds, issues will be replicated across locales and efforts to fix those issues later in the process will be amplified.
 So, how do you hold product teams accountable with regard to internationalization?
 How do you track compliance and progress over time?
 How do you motivate product teams to improve world-readiness without direct authority?